-This sets in motion a process where she gets to actually travel to India, sees the reality that her visions had hidden from her, lives with her aunt, and find a missing piece of the puzzle of her mother (and father’s) life.
+This sets in motion a process where she gets to actually travel to India, sees the reality that her visions had hidden from her, lives with her aunt, and finds a missing piece of the puzzle of her mother’s (and father’s) life.

-In the end, mother and daughter develop a deeper bond after the share a piece of their past with each other.
+In the end, mother and daughter develop a deeper bond after they share a piece of their past with each other.

 Priyanka’s life starts off as dull, so I see why Nidhi chose to go with black and white for the majority of the book.
 Her space-time visions enabled by the pashmina shawl are colourful (and thus, distinct), although typical – using an elephant and a peacock as the messengers is a bit unnecessary.
 Some other things, like a ‘Bollymix’ playlist on Priyanka’s music player, also seem uncharacteristic and mere symbolism.

-Indian-residents may find the portayal of India, whether the glossy visions or the reality, to be a little two-dimensional, but the other plot points – Priyanka’s insecurity as Uncle Jatin welcomes his own daughter, her gradual distancing from her friends and family, and the role of the pashmina in empowering women across generations are all delicious snippets you lap up.
+Indian residents may find the portrayal of India, whether the glossy visions or the reality, to be a little two-dimensional, but the other plot points – Priyanka’s insecurity as Uncle Jatin welcomes his own daughter, her gradual distancing from her friends and family, and the role of the pashmina in empowering women across generations are all delicious snippets you lap up.